Tag Archives: Non Profit

 Introduction

-The 3rd quarter of 2025 continued to be an intense and meaningful period as we served vulnerable populations and experienced a considerable uptick in migrant families seeking assistance from the Foundation.
+The 3rd quarter of 2025 continued to be an intense and meaningful period as we served vulnerable populations in Costa Rica and experienced a considerable uptick in migrant families seeking assistance from the Foundation.

 In our last report, we highlighted those who make our work possible — volunteers, private donors, and funding partners.
 Thanks to them, our impact continues to reach thousands of individuals.